96jonesa/whominator_slackbot/README.md

 Authorize the app for your workspace, then anyone on your team can direct message text to whominator and it will correct 'who' to 'whom' where appropriate, using https://github.com/96jonesa/whominator.

+# Note

+I am currently using a free service (ngrok) to host the URL that handles requests, and using some hacky but effective methods to prevent it from resetting the URL - within a day or so I will decide on a permanent solution, and there will be a very brief (minutes) outage of the service while I restart it.